Mohetha-Machiraju/Digital_Logic_Circuits/README.md

-# Digital_Logic_Circuits
-Module-wise repository for the Digital Logic Circuits course, covering number systems, Boolean algebra, combinational logic, and sequential logic.
+# Digital Logic Circuits (DLC)

+This repository contains module-wise material for the **Digital Logic Circuits** course, organized as per the prescribed syllabus.

+## Course Modules
+1. Number Systems
+2. Boolean Algebra and Logic Circuits
+3. Gate-Level Minimization and Combinational Logic
+4. More Combinational Logic
+5. Sequential Logic

+The repository includes concept notes, examples, and circuit-related explanations for each module.